-Mexico has several resources for trade promotion and advertising which include trade shows, articles in printed media, TV and radio advertisements and advertorials, outdoor advertising, and digital advertising.
+Mexico has several resources for trade promotion and advertising, which include trade shows, articles in printed media, TV and radio advertisements and advertorials, outdoor advertising, and digital advertising.

 There are more than 1,500 trade shows per year in Mexico, which include industry trade shows and consumer-related trade shows.

 Mexico City is the top destination for major trade shows.
-Key cities such as Querétaro, Guadalajara, Monterrey, Veracruz, and Puebla mainly host specialized fairs related to the types of industries in their area.
+Key cities such as Querétaro, Guadalajara, Monterrey, Veracruz, and Puebla mainly host specialized fairs related to the types of industries in their regions.
 Tourist destinations such as Cancun, Acapulco, and Los Cabos are popular for conventions, seminars, and hospitality trade fairs.

 Print media is popular for advertising in Mexico.
-According to the National Chamber of the Publishing Industry (Cámara Nacional de la Industria Editorial Mexicana or CANIEM) there are 420 newspapers and 1,600 magazines published in Mexico.
-Specialized and industry–related magazines are good ways to advertise a service or a product.
+According to the National Chamber of the Publishing Industry (Cámara Nacional de la Industria Editorial Mexicana or CANIEM), there are 420 newspapers and 1,600 magazines published in Mexico.
+Specialized and industry-related magazines are good ways to advertise a service or a product.
 Articles in these magazines can be paid advertorials.
 Some magazines directly contact associations or companies for content, offering a space in their publication at a lower cost or as an exchange for content.

 Some chambers and associations publish their own magazines in printed and electronic versions distributed to their members.
 Industry-specific directories can generate traffic to the company website.

 It is also important to take into consideration the value-added tax (Impuesto al Valor Agregado or IVA).
 With a few exceptions for border transactions or re-export, Mexican Customs (Servicio de Administración Tributaria or SAT) collects IVA from the importer on foreign transactions upon entry of the merchandise into Mexico.
-This IVA is assessed on the cumulative value consisting of the U.S. plant value of the product (Free On Board or FOB price), plus the inland U.S. freight charges, and any other costs listed separately on the invoice, such as export packing and insurance, plus the duty, if applicable.
+The IVA is assessed on the cumulative value consisting of the U.S. plant value of the product (Free On Board or FOB price), plus the inland U.S. freight charges, and any other costs listed separately on the invoice, such as export packing and insurance, plus the duty, if applicable.
 Temporary imports of raw materials intended for export in final goods may be exempt from IVA under certain conditions.

-U.S. firms are strongly advised to conduct due diligence on a Mexican firm or individual before entering into any type of agreement.
+United States firms are strongly advised to conduct due diligence on a Mexican firm or individual before entering into any type of agreement.
 In Mexico’s larger cities, it is possible to hire a local consulting or law firm to obtain information about a company or individual.
 In addition, local chambers and associations can assist U.S. firms in locating economic reports on a particular firm.

 There are only a few private firms that conduct due diligence countrywide.
-The U.S. Commercial Service offers a due-diligence service called an International Company Profile (ICP), which can be ordered from our domestic U.S. Export Assistance Centers or our offices in Monterrey, Guadalajara, and Mexico City.
+The U.S. Commercial Service offers a due diligence service called an International Company Profile (ICP), which can be ordered from our domestic U.S. Export Assistance Centers or our offices in Monterrey, Guadalajara, and Mexico City.
 The ICP is a report in English that includes financial and commercial information on a Mexican firm, along with ownership information, reputational insights, and a report on legal actions against the firm or its owners.

 Sales Service/Customer Support